-The Bio-sample containment unit holds tissue samples or bacteria cultures.
-Samples contained are preserved in chemical solution and are closed off from contaminants preventing degradation of the sample.
+The Bio-sample containment unit is used to hold tissue samples, and or bacteriological cultures.
+Samples contained are preserved in chemical solution and are closed off from contaminants so as to prevent degradation of the sample.

 Haz-mat Containment Unit